ClaudiuHornet/SimpleFit/README.md

 # SimpleFit
-My simple and effective fitness application for Android Development Course Considering my athletic background the idea of making a fitness app excites me.
+My simple and effective fitness application for Android Development Course.
+Considering my athletic background the idea of making a fitness app excites me.
 Here you have a list of the requirements sorted by priority.